 - All Communications Department staff are cross-trained across multiple skills and functions, and together hold decades of experience in public relations and marketing that we bring to support the various requests from our Department.
 Staff have general areas of focus as follows:

 - Email marketing, Association communications, internal communications – Stacey Evans, Communications Specialist.

 - Program publications, publicity campaigns, and partner communications – Zunera Mirza, Health Communications Specialist.

-- Major projects in any category, discussions of hiring public relations or marketing firms, or strategic planning – Paige Rohe, Director of Communications.
+- Major projects in any category, discussions of hiring public relations or marketing firms, or strategic planning – Paige Rohe, Senior Director of Communications and Member Services.